Learners are innovative thinkers who are successful, confident, respectful and caring

 There are many ways in which students can become involved in the arts at our school.
 We offer instrumental music (band), handbells, choir and dramatic arts as well as a visual arts program.

 Band 6, 7 and 8: At Paterson, students have the opportunity to experience instrumental music in a challenging environment.
 The band program maintains a high performance standard always.
-In the program, the band director strives for musical excellence through an early development of the love of the art of music making.Band 6 - Students will have the opportunity near the end of grade 5 to try out the various wind instruments that are in the concert band program at Paterson.
-The instrument they receive is based on their top three instrument choices they provide the band director.There is no previous musical experience required to join Band 6.
+In the program, the band director strives for musical excellence through an early development of the love of the art of music making.
+Band 6 - Students will have the opportunity near the end of grade 5 to try out the various wind instruments that are in the concert band program at Paterson.
+The instrument they receive is based on their top three instrument choices they provide the band director.
+There is no previous musical experience required to join Band 6.
+At home practice and in school rehearsals assist in a positive musical experience.
+Band 7 and 8 - Band 6 is required to join Band 7 and Band 7 is required to join Band 8.
+In Band 7 and 8 we participate in a retreat (number of days varies by grade level), concerts throughout the school year, the Kiwanis Music Festival and school assemblies.
 At home practice and in school rehearsals assist in a positive musical experience.

-DANCES
+DANCES - Danses

-Students are offered between 2-3 dances per year.
+Students are offered between 1-2 dances per year.
 Dances are scheduled for afternoons for about 2 hours.
 Dances are open to GPMS students only.

-GRADE EIGHT FAREWELL
+GRADE EIGHT FAREWELL - Adieu des 8ièmes

-FRENCH IMMERSION
+FRENCH IMMERSION - Immersion française

 Students in French Immersion will receive instruction in Language Arts, Math, Science, Social Studies and Physical Education/Health in the French language.
 Students will be enrolled in English classes for Language Arts and two option courses.

-Objets perdus et trouvés
+LOST AND FOUND - Objets perdus et trouvés

-TELEPHONES
+TELEPHONES - Téléphones

 In the case of an emergency during the school day, students may use the classroom phone or report to the office and have an admin assistant assist him/her in making a call.

-LOCKS AND LOCKERS
+LOCKS AND LOCKERS - Serrures et casiers

 Please Note: The administration reserves the right to enter lockers if there is a suspicion that lockers are being used for purposes other than storage of school supplies and personal clothing.
 The lockers and locks remain the property of the school.

-SAIC (STUDENT ACADEMIC INTERVENTION CENTRE)
+SAIC (STUDENT ACADEMIC INTERVENTION CENTRE) - Centre d'intervention académique pour l’étudiant

 Students may be referred by the homeroom teacher, in collaboration with the consultative team, to receive help through a unique program called SAIC.
 The SAIC is a flexible learning commons area designed to support students who need more targeted or specialized supports, accommodations or program modifications.
 SAIC is dependent on funding, and is reviewed on an annual basis.

-LEARNING COMMONS
+LEARNING COMMONS - Lieu d`apprentissage

 Our students are fortunate to have a large learning commons area.
 Materials, other than books, can be signed out for one period.
 Books are loaned for one week at a time.
 Parents are asked to supervise the use of the books at home and to encourage their child to return the books on time.
 Students will be charged to replace lost books.

-Manuels scolaires
+TEXTBOOKS - Manuels scolaires

 Student textbooks will be assigned to students at the beginning of the school year.
 It is the student’s responsibility to maintain the books in good condition.
-If books are damaged, lost or stolen the student and parent/guardian are responsible for replacement cost of the books.
+If books are damaged, lost or stolen the student and parent/guardian/caregiver are responsible for replacement cost of the books.

-COUNSELLING
+COUNSELLING - Conseillers

-Routine de feu
+FIRE DRILLS/LOCKDOWNS - Routine de feu

-INCLEMENT WEATHER
+INCLEMENT WEATHER - Températures extrême

 During extreme cold (-20C) or rainy weather, the students will be given the opportunity to stay indoors.
 Students are urged to arrive close to the school starting time of 8:00 a.m. on days when the weather is poor.
 Parents are asked to ensure their children come appropriately dressed for the weather (i.e. coats, gloves, boots, hats, etc).
 The Superintendent will only close schools in case of inclement weather if the school bus transportation system in non-operational.
 If schools are “closed”, they are considered non-operational for instruction.
 Communication to the public will state “all schools are closed for the day”.

-SUBSTITUTE TEACHERS
+SUBSTITUTE TEACHERS - Suppléants

 Substitute teachers are important employees in our school.
 As with all visitors and staff in our school, we expect students to treat substitute teachers with courtesy and respect.
 The responsibilities assigned to substitute teachers are very important to each student's education.
-We ask that all students assist substitute teachers whenever possible so the best use of class time is made.
+We ask that all students assist substitute teachers whenever possible, so the best use of class time is made.

-PARENT VOLUNTEERS
+PARENT VOLUNTEERS - Parents bénévoles

 Parents are encouraged to become involved in our school.
 We need parent volunteers for school council, classroom assistance, track and field events, field trips, outdoor activities, and co-curricular programming.
 Please contact your classroom teacher or a member of the Administration team if you wish to get involved.

-SCHOOL COUNCIL
+SCHOOL COUNCIL - Conseil des parents

 Gilbert Paterson School Council is a partnership of administration, parents and community who meet once a month to discuss issues, concerns and topics of interest acting within the framework of their bylaws.
 Research clearly shows that if parents are actively involved in children’s learning, children will be more successful at school.
 The school council vision is that a collective association of parents, teachers, principals, staff and community work together to promote the well-being and effectiveness of all in the school community and thereby enhance student learning.
-This shared commitment will make the common goal a reality – better education.
-The school council operates under a town hall model whereby all parents/guardians of children attending Gilbert Paterson are members of the school council.
-The agenda will be posted in the newsletter each month.
-GPMS School Council strives to communicate with all of the parents of the school.

-Stationnement
+PARKING - Stationnement

 We encourage students to “PARK AND WALK”.
 Drop your child off an appropriate distance from the school and have them walk some distance to school.
 Students are to enter the school through the FRONT door only.
 For safety reasons, please avoid "dropping off' or "picking up" students via the staff parking lot.

-BICYCLES
+BICYCLES - Bicyclettes

 Bicycles are not to be ridden on the school grounds.
 Students riding bicycles to school are to place them in the bike racks and lock them with a high quality, sturdy lock.
-Similar rules apply with students riding skateboards to school: they are to be locked in student lockers.
-Helmets are mandatory by law.
-The school is not responsible for lost or stolen bicycles or accessories.
+Similar rules apply with students riding skateboards/scooters to school: they are to be locked in student lockers.

-Autobus
+BUSES - Autobus

-The distance a student must live from the school in order to qualify for bussing is set by Alberta Education.
-Students living in the GPMS boundary and more than 2.4 km from the school, as determined by school district maps, will be issued a bus pass.
 If a student lives the required distance from the school, they will ride a yellow bus or be issued a City Bus Pass each month, depending on the area of the city where they reside.
-Lost busses issued for the city bus will not be replaced.
+Lost bus passes issued for the city bus will not be replaced.

-Bulletin d' information
+NEWSLETTER - Bulletin d' information

-A bi-weekly newsletter will be available online at www.gp.lethsd.ab.ca.
+A bi-weekly newsletter, The Paterson Press, will be available online at Home | Gilbert Paterson Middle School.
 A calendar of upcoming events will be included in each newsletter.
-An email will be sent out as a reminder when the newsletter has been updated.
+An email will be sent out to families with the newsletter as well.

-Site web
+WEBSITE - Site web

-We encourage students and parents to stay informed by utilizing our Gilbert Paterson website. gp.lethsd.ab.ca .
+We encourage students and parents to stay informed by utilizing our Gilbert Paterson website, Home | Gilbert Paterson Middle School.
 Class assignments, upcoming events, calendars and parent information are all available online.

-School Cash OnLine is the method of payment for school fees in the Lethbridge School District.
+SchoolCash Online is the method of payment for school fees in the Lethbridge School Division.
 Instructions for sign up are located on our GPMS website.
-The only other method of payment beside School Cash OnLine is cash, but exact change must be provided.
+The only other method of payment beside SchoolCash OnLine is cash, but exact change must be provided.
 We do not have a cash float in the school to provide change.

-STUDENT SUPPLIES
+STUDENT SUPPLIES - Fourniture scolaire

 Students are expected to have school supplies for all their academic programs and their option classes.
 Each teacher or team of teachers will provide a list of basic supplies to assist parents in their initial purchases.
-Additional supply fees will be added to the student’s School Cash Online account.
+Additional supply fees will be added to the student’s SchoolCash Online account.
 School supply lists can be found on our school website.

-CHANGE OF ADDRESS/TELEPHONE NUMBERS/EMAIL ADDRESS
+CHANGE OF ADDRESS/TELEPHONE NUMBERS/EMAIL ADDRESS - Changement d’adresse/Numéros de téléphone/Adresse courriel

 Please notify the office of any change of address, telephone number and/or email address.
 Please notify the office as early as possible if students are moving or transferring to a different school.
+Form can be found in our Quick Link section of the home page of the website or in the office.